Q: What are dates, times and venue of WOFFF19 screenings and workshops?

-On Saturday 22 September at 8PM we hosted an evening Festival Feast.
-This was a chance for audience members to meet filmmakers, as well as speakers, judges, workshop hosts and festival organisers, to share a meal and mull over all things WOFFF with film festival friends – old and new.
-Tickets at £15.00 per person were available from Depot.
+On Saturday 21 September we will host an evening Festival Feast.
+This is a chance for audience members to meet filmmakers, as well as speakers, judges, workshop hosts and festival organisers, to share a meal and mull over all things WOFFF with film festival friends – old and new.
+Tickets will available from Depot in early September 2019.

 Accommodation in Lewes

 Other accommodation in Lewes includes other hotels, traditional Bed and Breakfasts:

 Accommodation in Brighton

 Lewes is just 10 minutes by train from the larger seaside city of Brighton.
 Hotels in Brighton include:

 Traditional Bed and Breakfast places in Brighton are listed here, as well as other hotels and accommodation options: